MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/fix-problems-in-windows-search.md

    > [!NOTE]
    > In some earlier versions of Windows, this folder is named *Microsoft.Windows.Cortana_cw5n1h2txyewy*.

-1. While signed in by using the affected account, in Registry Editor, navigate to the `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Search` subkey.
+1. While you're signed in by using the affected account, start Registry Editor, and then navigate to the `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Search` subkey.
 1. Delete the `Search` registry key.
 1. Open an elevated PowerShell Window, and then run the following cmdlet: